Panther-Software/php-programming-test/readme.md

-# CCD Backend PHP Developer Test
+# Panther Backend PHP Developer Test

 > [!CAUTION]
 > Note - please DO NOT submit pull requests to this repository.

-Your task is to complete the `get_dependencies_html()` method in `class.ccd_dependencies.php` such that given the below array of dependencies, it will return a string of HTML tags matching the desired output below.
+Your task is to complete the `get_dependencies_html()` method in `class.panther_dependencies.php` such that given the below array of dependencies, it will return a string of HTML tags matching the desired output below.

-You must only edit and submit the `class.ccd_dependencies.php` file. `index.php` has been provided to help you test your code.
+You must only edit and submit the `class.panther_dependencies.php` file. `index.php` has been provided to help you test your code.

 For local dependencies, the method should also append a query string to the end of each dependency URL, containing the last modified time of the file (in seconds since the Unix Epoch).
 The method should also generate a subresource `integrity` hash attribute for local dependencies.